Research in the Arts, the Arts in Research

 Abstracts (300 words) and a short biographical note (150 words), together with your affiliation (if any) and title of your paper should be addressed to Dr. Effie Botonaki or Dr. Maria Ristani, and sent to firstname.lastname@example.org

-The deadline for the submission of abstracts is August 31st, 2019.
+The new extended deadline for the submission of abstracts is 20 October 2019.